Edison-Watch/open-edison/README.md

 # OpenEdison

-Open-source MCP security gateway that prevents data exfiltration—via direct access or tool chaining—with full monitoring for local single‑user deployments.
-Provides core functionality of <https://edison.watch> for local, single-user use.
+Open-source single-user MCP security gateway that prevents data exfiltration—via direct access or tool chaining—with full monitoring for local single‑user deployments.
+Provides core functionality of <https://edison.watch> for local use.

 Just want to run it?